patternfly/patternfly-org/packages/v4/patternfly-docs/pages/landing-pages/layouts/layouts.md

 ---
-id: Layouts
+id: About
-title: About
+title: Layouts
 section: layouts
 sortValue: 1
 ---

-# Layouts
+# About

 PatternFly’s layouts are used to place components on a page.
 They create a fully responsive structure to keep components organized and aligned across screen sizes.